-'2020' has long featured in research & development strategies as a key milestone date, but now with only 3 years to go, food and beverage companies must decide where to focus their efforts.
-In this white paper, Dr Pretima Titoria plots key industry trends against the new ingredients and latest processing technologies to identify what can realistically be achieved.
+'2020' is a milestone date for many research & development strategies.
+With only three years to go, where should food and beverage companies focus their innovation efforts for maximum impact?
+Dr Pretima Titoria plots industry trends against the latest ingredients and processing technologies.

 Balancing near term and long term innovation priorities is an enduring challenge for the food and beverage industry.
-Interviews with sector leaders conducted for Leatherhead's Poised for an age of innovation report considered the role innovation plays across four key areas (see figure 1): protecting the existing portfolio, stretching the product category, acquisitions & mergers and developing next-generation products.
+Interviews with sector leaders conducted for Leatherhead's Poised for an age of innovation report considered the role innovation plays across four key areas (see figure 1): protecting the existing portfolio, stretching the product category, acquisitions & mergers and developing nextgeneration products.